 This is what would produce that beautiful symmetry.

-But in reality, the general direction of beard hair on one side may be different to that on the other.
+But in reality, the general direction of beard hair on one side may be different from that on the other.

 In addition, the variation in direction may just be a lot more obvious on one side than the other.

 This list is in no particular order.
-When discussing each fix, I’ll mention which particular symmetry problems it would be best at fixing.
+When discussing each tip, I’ll mention which particular symmetry problems it would be best at fixing.

-You’ll probably realize that a lot of these fixes are just good grooming habits to get into regardless of whether you’ve got an uneven beard or not.
+You’ll probably realize that a lot of these tips are just good grooming habits to get into regardless of whether you’ve got an uneven beard or not.

 So, there’s a good argument for practicing all of them.

 1. Grow It Longer